Advice, Support & Guidance Worker

 Closing date: Tuesday 15th August 2017 at 11.30pm

 Interviews to take place between 22nd August – 24th August 2017

 We’re looking for results-driven individuals with recent experience of providing specialist level housing advice to join us as Advice, Support and Guidance Workers and deliver an integrated advice and support service to our clients across London.

 Shelter’s London HUB advice services are delivered from sites in Islington (Garrett St), Hackney (Tyssen Street) and Newham (Stratford Advice Arcade).

-This one year fixed term role will be split evenly between our London Councils and London Youth Gateway contracts, working with people under 25.
-It involves providing specialist housing and generalist welfare benefits and debt advice across London.
+This one year fixed term role involves working on our London Councils’ contract and providing specialist housing and generalist welfare benefits and debt advice across London.
 This vital work is carried out via the telephone and email, as well as face-to-face in the form of outreach services and drop in sessions.
 This project also aims to work jointly with health professionals and agencies in the community to help address poor housing & homelessness and as a result improve mental and/or physical health.